How to Start Saving for Your Kids' College Expenses

 Although you fund the account with money you've already paid taxes on, 529 funds grow tax-free.
 Any money distributed for qualified educational expenses is also considered tax-free.
 Qualified expenses include tuition, books and necessary equipment, as well as room and board if the student is enrolled at least half-time.

-The money set aside in the 529 account has a relatively small effect on your child's ability to qualify for financial aid.
+The money set aside in the 529 account has a relatively small effect on your child's ability to qualify for financial aid such as college grants.
 That's because any 529 funds held by a parent or dependent child are listed as a parental asset on the Free Application for Federal Student Aid, or FAFSA, form.
 Parental assets above $20,000 only reduce an aid package by a maximum of 5.64% of the asset's value.
 So if you save $21,000 in a 529 account, it will only reduce your child's student aid offer by a maximum of $56.40.

 Finding the funds